-The project management fee (9.90% of the total budget) will be used by CASM, the National Implementing Entity, to cover the costs of providing general management and financial support for program execution, as well as the reporting process to the Fund.
+The implementing entity project management fee (8.49% of the total Project/programme execution program costs) will be used by CASM, the National Implementing Entity, to cover the costs of providing general management and financial support for program execution, as well as the reporting process to the Fund.
 Adaptation on the technical and financial execution of the program.

-Table 14 presents a detail of the estimated costs of CASM in the role of national implementing entity to carry out the general management of the implementation of this program.
+Table 15 presents a detail of the estimated costs of CASM in the role of national implementing entity to carry out the general management of the implementation of this program.